verge-io/docs/docs/implementation-guide/installation-guide.md

     * **DHCP:** An entry of blank or "dhcp" allows the network to receive an external DHCP address.
 Using DHCP will limit the network to a single IP address; this is typically only appropriate for test/evaluation systems or storage-only systems.
 If DHCP is selected, you will also be prompted for the name/domain to be used by this DHCP client.

 17. Select the type of license you will be using for this system.
-This is a configurable in the UI post-install.
+This is also configurable in the UI post-install.

 18. Enter **license server settings** (username and password).
 License server credentials are provided by your VergeOS sales or Implementation representative.
 These settings can be left blank during installation and added post-install within the VergeOS UI.